andreasolden/simulate_triple_difference/README.md

 - [ ] Some data **cannot be made** publicly available.
 - [ ] **No data can be made** publicly available.

 ### Controlled Randomness

-> INSTRUCTIONS: Some estimation code uses random numbers, almost always provided by pseudorandom number generators (PRNGs).
-For reproducibility purposes, these should be provided with a deterministic seed, so that the sequence of numbers provided is the same for the original author and any replicators.
-While this is not always possible, it is a requirement by many journals' policies.
-The seed should be set once, and not use a time-stamp.
-If using parallel processing, special care needs to be taken.
-If using multiple programs in sequence, care must be taken on how to call these programs, ideally from a main program, so that the sequence is not altered.

 - [registerDoRNG(seed = 2211)] Random seed is set at line 26 of 2_simulate.R
 - [registerDoRNG(seed = 2211)] Random seed is set at line 195 of 2_simulate.R